ppossanzini/MapZilla/docs/source/Queryable-Extensions.md

 }
 ```

-The `.ProjectTo<OrderLineDTO>()` will tell AutoMapper's mapping engine to emit a `select` clause to the IQueryable that will inform entity framework that it only needs to query the Name column of the Item table, same as if you manually projected your `IQueryable` to an `OrderLineDTO` with a `Select` clause.
+The `.ProjectTo<OrderLineDTO>()` will tell MapZilla's mapping engine to emit a `select` clause to the IQueryable that will inform entity framework that it only needs to query the Name column of the Item table, same as if you manually projected your `IQueryable` to an `OrderLineDTO` with a `Select` clause.

 ### Query Provider Limitations